PaulMaly/weather-man/README.md

 A JavaScript weather library with multiple weather povider options.
-Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Dark Sky (formerly Forecast.io), and AQICN.org (for air quality data).
+Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Dark Sky (formerly Forecast.io), Weather Underground, Weather Unlocked, MAAS (Mars) and AQICN.org (for air quality data).
 Use it in NodeJS, the browser, the command line or even with your Pebble app!

 ## Install